Sethegrossman/Machine-Learning/README.md

-# A collection of projects

-### The files in this repo are examples of Machine Learning projects I have worked on.
+# Hello, Please See The Above Folders To Learn More About Different Projects I Have Worked Om

 If you want to learn more about any of the files, please feel free to reach out.